RamonTec/array-course/README.md

 console.log('-- orders with tax:', ordersWithTax);
 ```
 ## Filter
-This functions is inmutable, not modify the original array.
+This function is inmutable, not modify the original array.
 The function filter iterate over an array and return a new array with elements that match with the condition maybe even return and empty array because no element match with the condition, maybe return some elements and even return all elements into an new array.

 ```javascript